wlsf82/wlsf82/README.md

 - 📚 Read my articles on [Medium](https://medium.com/@walmyrlimaesilv) and [DEV Community](https://dev.to/walmyrlimaesilv)
 - 🎙️ Listen to my podcast on [Anchor](https://anchor.fm/testando-na-gringa) (content in Portuguese)
 - ☕ [Buy me a coffee](https://www.buymeacoffee.com/walmyrtat)!
-- 💬 And feel free to ask me about testing automation in the JavaScript realm (Cypress.io, Protractor, BackstopJS, etc.)
+- 💬 And feel free to ask me about testing automation in the JavaScript realm.

 Want to know more about me?
 Visit my website => https://walmyr.dev.